chocoteam/choco-solver/paper/paper.md

 # Statement of need
-For constraint programming to be used successfully, it is essential to have a library that incorporates the latest advances in constraint programming, while ensuring reliability, performance and responsiveness.
+For constraint programming to be used successfully, it is essential to have a library that incorporates the latest advances in the field, while ensuring reliability, performance and responsiveness.
 This was also the motivation for the creation of `Choco-solver` :  providing state-of-the-art algorithms and high resolution performance while offering ease of use and development, all in a free and open-source library.